afrozchakure/afrozchakure/README.md

 ✔️ 📚 Technical <a href="https://hardtasksin.wordpress.com"> Blogger </a> 👨‍💻 and <a href="https://studentambassadors.microsoft.com/en-US/profile/34531">Beta - Microsoft Learn Student Ambassador </a>👨‍🎓
 ✔️ 🤖 Voracious Reader with interest in Artificial Intelligence
-✔️ 🔭 Currently working on Deep Learning and Computer Vision
 ✔️ 📫 How to reach me:  aaaanchakure@gmail.com
 ✔️ ⚡ Fun fact: Written 20+ blogs for 5 publications including: <a href="https://towardsdatascience.com/@aaaanchakure">Towards Data Science</a>, <a href="https://auth.geeksforgeeks.org/user/aaaanchakure/articles">GeeksforGeeks</a> and <a href="https://hackernoon.com/u/afroz-chakure">HackerNoon.</a>